c3g/GenPipes_Docs/docs/source/faq/faq_hpc.rst

 GenPipes provides utilities such as ```chunk_genpipes.sh``` that can takes pipeline commands as input and chunks them so that each chunk comprises of jobs which are within the specified queue limits for a given HPC environment.

-For example, hicseq.py pipeline commands can be chunked as follows:
+For example, chipseq.py pipeline commands can be chunked as follows:

 ::

   M_FOLDER=path_to_folder

-  hicseq.py <options> --genpipes_file hicseq_script.sh
+  genpipes chipeq.py <options> --genpipes_file chipseq_script.sh

-  $MUGQIC_PIPELINES_HOME/utils/chunk_genpipes.sh hicseq_script.sh $M_FOLDER -n 15
+  $MUGQIC_PIPELINES_HOME/utils/chunk_genpipes.sh chipseq_script.sh $M_FOLDER -n 15

 Here, ```-n 15``` input specifies that the maximum number of jobs in a chunk is 15.
 This is an optional parameter.
 By default, the chunk size is 20.